visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     DefineArrayExpression creates new array variables.
     Array variables are a collection of scalar variables that are grouped together.
     All the variables must have the same centering and only scalar variables are supported, for example, no vector, tensor or material variables.
     Array variables are used in the Label plot.

+    The variable name argument is a string that contains the name of the variable to define.
+    The variable name can also be a list of strings with the names of the variables to define.
+    If you are going to define more than about a hundred expressions you should use the list version to get good performance.
+    If you use the list version the number of variable names must match the number of definitions.
-    The variableName argument is a string that contains the name of the new variable.
-You can pass the name of an existing expression if you want to provide a new expression definition.
-The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing
-    variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
+    If you pass the name of an existing expression it will replace the current definition.
+    The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
-    If you run into problems defining your expression you might want to read the section on
-    :ref:`expression compatibility gotchas <Expression_Compatibility_Gotchas>`.
+    If you run into problems defining your expression you might want to read the section on :ref:`expression compatibility gotchas <Expression_Compatibility_Gotchas>`.

+    The function will throw an exception if the list of strings is incorrectly formed, as well as when the number of variable names does not match the number of definitions.

 **Example:**